LeivoSepp/Smart-heating-management-with-Shelly/README.md

 * <p>Shelly allows three scripts to run simultaneously.
 In practice, only two heating scripts can run concurrently because the third script is reserved for the essential "watchdog" script.
 This "watchdog" script ensures proper cleanup when the heating script is stopped or deleted.</p>
 * <p>To mitigate the impact of power or internet outages, this script operates continuously.
 It checks every minute to confirm whether updates are needed for energy market prices or the current weather forecast.</p>
 * <p>The "enable" button for this script must be activated.
 This setting ensures that the script starts after a power outage, restart, or firmware update.</p>
 * <p>This script exclusively handles schedulers generated by its own processes.
-In contrast to the previous version, which featured a "delete all schedulers" command, this script is designed to delete only those schedulers that it has created.</p>
+This script is designed to delete only those schedulers that it has created.</p>
-* <p>When saving the script, avoid immediately clicking "Start" to prevent potential issues with Shelly that may occur if you initiate the start process too quickly.
-Initiate Start once the saving process, which may take 3-6 seconds, is complete.</p>
-* <p>This solution will only yield benefits if you have an hourly priced energy contract.
+* <p>This solution will only have benefits if you have an hourly priced energy contract.
 If your energy contract features a flat rate, this solution will not contribute to reducing your energy bill.</p>
 * This script depends on the internet and these two services:
     * Electricity market price from [Elering API](https://dashboard.elering.ee/assets/api-doc.html#/nps-controller/getPriceUsingGET),
     * Weather forecast from [Open-Meteo API](https://open-meteo.com/en/docs).